ZycaR/ShoulderPatchesExtra/README.md

 #### Shoulder Patches Texture
 *This part cannot be modified with original workshop mod, any modification will be classified as violation of consistency check.
 To modify this part please contact the author.*

 To minimise complexity, disk space and something called *"draw calls"* (internal engine's magic) the patches are tiled in one image.
 It's preferred to arrange patches into square (i.e. 2x2, 4x4, ...)

 > It's not restricted to arrange all patches in one big line, but you will probably suffer with poor performance ...

 Patches image file: ``..\models\marine\patches\ShoulderPatchesExtra.dds``

+##### Patch position and index
+Patch index is position of patch on texture.
+Index with 0 occupied left-top corner, Index 1 is second column to right on same top-most row.
+This continues to bottom-right corner.
+> Please always consider index 0 as no-patch position.
+This index is used by mode to show no patch for not configured players (without group assigned).

 #### Material File
 *This part cannot be modified with original workshop mod, any modification will be classified as violation of consistency check.
 To modify this part please contact the author.*